BestTimesToVisit.com Logo

 transport

-Embrace the local ferry system for inter-island travel between inhabited islands – it's incredibly affordable and offers a glimpse into local life.
-For instance, a ferry from Malé to Maafushi can cost as little as $2-$3, a fraction of the price of a speedboat transfer, though it takes longer.
+Embrace the local ferries for inter-island travel between inhabited islands – they're incredibly affordable and offer a glimpse into local life.
+For example, a ferry from Malé to Maafushi can cost as little as $2-$3, a fraction of the price of a speedboat transfer, though it takes longer.

 culture